20k/crapmud_documentation/README.md

 `set_close_window_on_exit();` may be used to automatically close the client script window on terminating a realtime script

+`set_start_window_size({width:50, height:25});` will set the starting width and height of the window in character sized units

+`is_key_down('a')` may be used to test if a key is down.
+Uses the love2d naming convention https://love2d.org/wiki/KeyConstant but bear in mind that not all keycodes are implemented yet, noteably any keycodes that would require shift to be pressed, numpad keys, F keys, and caps/scroll/numlock.
+F keys and *lock keys will never be supported, numpad is a maybe, and shift+1 keys are on the todo list

 For an example script, look here https://pastebin.com/y5wrBnj8

 ### Autocompletes